romanzuch/AstroImage/README.md

 ## API

 I'm using an API provided by the National Aeronautics and Space Administration (NASA) named [APOD (Astronomy Picture of the Day)](https://api.nasa.gov/).
 This API can be used to retrive the current and historic astronomy pictures.
+The API's full documentation can be found in their [Github repository](https://github.com/nasa/apod-api).

 On NASA's API documentation it states: